-Our weekly newsletter Field Guide will take themes—department stores, cemeteries, stadiums—and look at how different cultures play with the same concepts.
-Each issue will feature an original essay and give a taste of some of the best place-based writing, sounds and images from around the world.
+Our weekly newsletter Field Guide looks at how different cultures play with the same concepts—from voting and water access to movie-making and whiskey.
+Each issue features an original essay and give a taste of some of the best place-based writing, sounds and images from around the world.

 See the latest editions of our Field Guide: